55. Today in 1920s Turkey: 1 February 1926 (Beware of the Trolley Gang!)

 Yasemin Gencer

-I am an independent scholar of Islamic art and civilization specializing in the history of Ottoman and modern Turkish art and print culture.
+I am a scholar of Islamic art and civilization specializing in the history of Ottoman and modern Turkish art and print culture.